Boning and trimming knife

 LOOK FORAn unwaxed, food-grade roll wide enough to wrap a packer in one pass.

-Compare on Amazon ↗Wrapping means handling a hot brisket with both hands, mid-cook.
+Compare pink butcher paper on Amazon ↗Wrapping means handling a hot brisket with both hands, mid-cook.

 GOOD FORThe wrap, the pull, and moving the wrapped cut to rest.